Women Writing History: A Coronavirus Journaling Project Frequently Asked Questions

-The journals will be used as a living archive of women’s lives during the COVID-19 pandemic, as well as for online and physical exhibits, articles and stories.
-This archive will also hold a special place in the future physical site of the National Women’s History Museum in Washington, DC.
-In the meantime, we’ll share excerpts, images, videos, and oral recordings from women who choose to share their experiences with us.
+The journals will be used as a living archive of women's lives during the COVID-19 pandemic, as well as for online and physical exhibits, articles, and interactives.
+This archive will also hold a special place in the future physical site of the National Women's History Museum.
+In the meantime, we'll share excerpts, images, videos, and oral recordings from women who choose to share their experiences with us.

 What should I write about or create?

 We want you to record your daily experiences during the pandemic.
 While every entry and journal will be unique, consider what you're feeling, what you're experiencing, what your day is like.